christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 As you can see, the prototype instance is not from the same constructor as the array instance you create.
-But lets put this in the back of our heads for a few minutes, lets move on to how you would probably handle it.
+But lets put this in the back of our heads for a few minutes, lets move on to a common pattern:

 {% highlight javascript %}
   function Parent () {